telerik/blazor-docs/components/grid/editing/inline.md

         SampleData item = (SampleData)args.Item;

-        //perform actual data source operation here (like cancel changes on a context)
+        //if necessary, perform actual data source operation here (like cancel changes on a context)
         //if you have a context added through an @inject statement, you could use something like this to abort changes
         //foreach (var entry in myContext.ChangeTracker.Entries().Where(entry => entry.State == EntityState.Modified))
         //{